Team Black House

 The roster

-- Antonio Rodrigo Nogueira — PRIDE heavyweight + UFC interim HW champion
+- Antonio Rodrigo Nogueira — PRIDE heavyweight + UFC interim HW champion.
+The most-decorated PRIDE-era Brazilian heavyweight.

-- Multiple Brazilian welterweight + middleweight contracted UFC fighters
+- Various Brazilian welterweight + middleweight contracted UFC fighters who used Black House for camp-time preparation.

 The roster was built primarily on relationships rather than a formal contract structure.
 Fighters could train at Black House facilities, with Black House coaches, while also training at their own home camps.